theikkila/ghost-google-cloud-storage/README.md

 This fork was upgraded to work with the latest ghost version.
 In production i use this adapter for an ghost running on Google appengine flex nodejs environment.

+This is fork of fork.
+Trying to keep the dependencies updated.

 ## Original source:
 https://github.com/thombuchi/ghost-google-cloud-storage